 In advance, make a My Preschool Nutrition and Healthy Food Book for each child.
 Simply stable several pieces of plain paper together covered by construction paper.

-have the children print their name on the front cover.
+Encourage the children print their name on the front cover.

 The children should look through the magazines and cut out the healthy foods they see that they like to eat and glue them on their pages.
 For printing practice, have index cards premade with pictures and the words of each healthy food so that children can write in their books the foods they like as well.